 - The second child must have a confirmed seat reservation and his/her own infant car seat certified for airplane travel (or a specially certified Czech Airlines infant seat which is designed for children over 6 months of age and can be requested at no charge when you book a seat)

-- Infants are entitled to a free baggage allowance of one piece of baggage up to 10 kg and with maximum dimensions of 115 cm (width + height + depth)
+- Infants without own seat on board a plane are entitled to a free baggage allowance of one piece of baggage up to 10 kg and with maximum dimensions of 115 cm (width + height + depth)

 - In addition to regular baggage you can have a folding buggy (or a portable crib or a sleeping bag, or an infant car seat)

-- A small folding buggy can be taken right to the aircraft door, where it is handed over to Czech Airlines staff and stowed in the aircraft hold.
-Upon arrival, the buggy is brought to the parents when they disembark
+- A small folding buggy can be taken right to the aircraft door, where it is handed over and stowed in the aircraft hold.
+Upon arrival, the buggy is brought to the aircraft during the disembarkation

 - During the flight, the smallest children can get special refreshments (a baby meal must be ordered at the time of ticket purchase)